 Introduction pH is a measure of the acidic or basic character of a solution.
-It is effectively the negative logarithm of the hydronium ion $(H_3O^+)$ activity expressed as moles/L (mol/L).
-The hydronium ion is commonly referred to as the hydrogen ion $(H^+)$ ; and its activity is estimated by the hydrogen ion concentration.
-Water ionizes slightly, yielding hydronium and hydroxyl ions (OH-) and when the activities of the ions is equal (each at $10^{-7}$ mol/L) the solution is neutral.
-At 25 °C, neutrality is represented by a pH value of 7.
+It is effectively the negative logarithm of the hydronium ion (H_3O^+) activity expressed as moles/ \mathbb{R} (mol/ \mathbb{R}).
+The hydronium ion is commonly referred to as the hydrogen ion (H+); and its activity is estimated by the hydrogen ion concentration.
+Water ionizes slightly, yielding hydronium and hydroxyl ions (OH-) and when the activities of the ions is equal (each at 10-7 mol/ \mathbb{R}) the solution is neutral.
+At 25 EC, neutrality is represented by a pH value of 7.
 The ionization constant of water is dependent on temperature, therefore the exact point of neutrality varies with water temperature.
-For example, the point of neutrality at 0 °C is pH 7.5.
+For example, the point of neutrality at 0 EC is pH 7.5.
 Values of pH below neutrality signify increasing basicity or a predominance of hydroxyl ions.
-A decrease of pH by one unit represents a tenfold increase in the concentration of hydrogen ions, while any increase in pH by one unit signifies a tenfold increase in the activity of hydroxyl ions.
+A decrease of pH by one unit represents a tenfold increase in the concentration of hydroxyl ions.

-Occurrence The pH of natural water ranges from less than 4 - greater than 12, but usually falls between 6 - 9.
+The pH of natural water ranges from less than 4 - greater than 12, but usually falls between Occurrence 6 - 9.
 Most ground water contains dissolved carbon dioxide, bicarbonate and carbonate and has pH values between 5 - 8.
 However, ground water in contact with silicate minerals is poorly buffered, has a higher carbon dioxide concentration and consequently has a lower pH than water from carbonate rock deposits.
 Ground water of high pH value (> 8.5) is often associated with high sodium carbonate content.
 In common, with ground water, the pH of surface waters is dependent on the physico-chemical properties of geological formations, such as soils and rocks, with which it comes into contact.
 Low pH values are caused by the presence of mineral acids and are typical of streams and dams in igneous regions, for example, the Drakensberg.
 Such waters have a low carbonate concentration and therefore are poorly buffered.
 Low pH values are also found in waters that are rich in organic acids produced by decaying vegetation.
 Low pH values may also be derived from anthropogenic sources such as effluents from industry and acid precipitation.
 Usually precipitation is acidic because it contains carbon dioxide, but in areas where the atmosphere is polluted by industrial emissions of sulphur dioxide or nitrogen oxides, the pH of rain may be further decreased as these oxides form strong acids when in contact with water.
 The pH of surface water rich in aquatic vegetation may vary diurnally as photosynthetic activity affects dissolved carbon dioxide concentrations.